Hugobros3/chunkstories-api/README.md

 ## Setup

 Nothing in particular to do.
-Gradle handles the dependencies for you.
+Gradle handles most dependencies for you.

 [Enklume](https://github.com/Hugobros3/Enklume) is our homegrown Minecraft Anvil file format library.
-Artifacts are in our repository, you don't have to worry about it.
+You'll need that too.
+Clone it, do `gradlew install` and you're good :)

 ## Gradle Tasks